rokka-io/rokka-site/source/_guides/2-create-an-organization.md

 ## Organizations own Images

-Images uploaded to Rokka are always owned by an organization, not an individual user.
+Images uploaded to rokka are always owned by an organization, not an individual user.
 When you create an organization, you automatically become its administrator and can add other users with a set of permissions.
 Users are identified by their email address.

 ## Create a new Organization